Seven Principles of Software Testing Or Software Engineering

 The absence of errors fallacy

-If you have completed your software testing process by following so many testing methods and testing techniques, you are not any defect before releasing the software.
-Then you can consider that the software is 99% error-free.
+If you have completed your software testing process by following many testing methods and testing techniques, you will not see any defects before releasing the software.
+Then, you can consider that the software is 99% error-free.

 But if the software is tested with some wrong requirements, then finding defects and fixing them on time would not help as we have done our testing with some wrong requirements.
 Finally, the software is not addressing business needs.

-Suppose let’s take an example of a real-time scenario, which is a login scenario.
-You have found a number of defects in the login module by considering the wrong requirements.
-As you have tested with the wrong requirements and getting many defects would not help you to move the application to the very next phase or into the production environment.
+For example, there is a login scenario.
+You have found there are many defects in the login module by considering the wrong requirements.
+You have tested with the wrong requirements, and getting many defects would not help you move the application to the next phase or into the production environment.

 Final Words

 These are the seven essential principles of software testing.
-CEO at the time of testing software.
-As a tester, you need to test whether the developed software meets all the user or client requirements.
-And whether the box which you are found during testing is a mandate or not.
-These many factors need to be considered before delivering the software or releasing it to the market.
+As a tester, you must test whether the developed software meets all the user or client requirements.
+And whether the box you found during testing is a mandate or not.
+These many factors must be considered before delivering or releasing the software to the market.

-In this post, we have discussed seven principles of software testing or software engineering.
-Which is comes under manual testing?
-If you are new to manual testing, we can suggest you go through all the manual testing tutorials.
+This post has discussed seven principles of software testing or software engineering.
+Which comes under manual testing?
+If you are new to manual testing, we suggest you go through all the manual testing tutorials.

-After reading, if you feel we missed mentioning something, then you can inform us by writing in the comment box, or if you want to contribute an article, then you can contribute by e-mail us at softwaretestingo.com@gmail.com.
+After reading, if you feel we missed mentioning something, you can inform us by writing in the comment box, or if you want to contribute an article, you can contribute by emailing us at softwaretestingo.com@gmail.com.